joticajulian/koilib/README.md

 })();
 ```

+#### Upload contract

 It's also possible to upload contracts.
-First, follow the instructions in [koinos-cdt](https://github.com/koinos/koinos-cdt) to compile the contracts as wasm files.
+First, follow the instructions in [koinos-sdk](https://github.com/koinos/koinos-sdk-cpp) (for C++ developers) or [koinos-as-sdk-examples](https://github.com/roaminroe/koinos-as-sdk-examples) (for TypeScript developers) to compile the contracts as wasm files.
 Then you can use koilib to deploy them.

 ```typescript
 (async () => {